lucsorel/py2puml/README.md

 * complex type hints with more than one level of genericity are not properly handled for the moment: `List[MyClass]` or `Dict[str, MyClass]` are handled properly, `Dict[str, List[MyClass]]` is not.
 If your domain classes (also called business objects or DTOs) have attributes with complex type hints, it may be a code smell indicating that you should write a class which would better represent the business logic.
 But I may improve this part of the library as well 😀

-* `py2puml` does not inspect sub-folders recursively, but it is planned

 * `py2puml` outputs diagrams in PlantUML syntax, which can be saved in text files along your python code and versioned with them.
 To generate image files, use the PlantUML runtime or a docker image (see [think/plantuml](https://hub.docker.com/r/think/plantuml))

 * `py2puml` uses features of python 3 (generators for example) and thus won't work with python 2 runtimes.
 It relies on native python modules and uses no 3rd-party library, except [pytest](https://docs.pytest.org/en/latest/) as a development dependency for running the unit-tests